lbryio/lbry.com/content/faq/lbry-basics.md

 ### Some files don't open in the LBRY app, what's going on?
 Currently, the LBRY in-app player supports MP4 videos, mp3s, images, GIFs, HTML and text files.
 Even though it doesn't support other formats within the app, the files can be externally opened by clicking the **Open** button or navigating to the file by clicking the **Downloaded to** file path on the content page.

-### How do I change my LBRY connected email?
-If you ever need to change your LBRY email address or sign out, please see [this guide](https://lbry.io/faq/how-to-change-email).
-If you sign into a new email and need to transfer your verification status, you'll need to [reach out to us](mailto:help@lbryio) in order to link your accounts.
-Please do not verify again to obtain rewards on a 2nd account, your Rewards account may be disabled for abuse.

 ### How do I begin troubleshooting problems myself?
 Please see [this guide](https://lbry.io/faq/how-to-find-lbry-log-file) on how to find your LBRY log files.
 These may provide you additional information to troubleshoot issues or to provide to the [support team](https://lbry.io/faq/support).